embayer/impure/README.md

 # Difference to Pure

-- in git repos, the the time of the last change is shown in time and color
+- In git repos, the the time of the last change is shown in time and color
-- read-only paths are shown in red
+- Read-only paths are shown in red
-- custom, variable colors
+- Custom, variable colors
-- prompt blocks are separated with brackets
+- Prompt blocks are separated with brackets
-- shows the reason for continuation
+- Shows the reason for continuation
-- uses PS2
+- Uses PS2
+- Battery status (for OS X)
 - custom python virtualenv info 🐍
 - docker-machine info 🐳
-- battery status (for OS X)
-- prompt char turns to 💩 if exit code != 0
+- Prompt char turns to 💩 if exit code != 0
+- Prompt char is ❯❯❯

 # [Pure](https://github.com/sindresorhus/pure) features